 Many of us aspire to be more generous, but we have a hard time putting it into practice.
 Setting an intention to be generous is helpful, but ultimately its the practice of giving that is key.
 Consistent generosity requires a certain amount of non-attachment to resources.
 We must cultivate an attitude of abundance versus a mind of scarcity.
 This requires us to transcend our fear.
 Greed and stinginess often arise out of fear and it is an act of fearlessness to give what you have to others.

 True generosity also requires non-attachment to outcome.
-We give freely, without conditions on how gifts are used or whether something is received in return.
+Though we are discerning about the consequences of our giving, we understand we aren’t fully in control of how things play out.
+So, when we decide to give, we give freely, without conditions on how gifts are used or whether something is received in return.
 This sort of giving has nothing to do with I, me or mine– it is free from ego.
 Through the act of giving, something precious is received – essentially the giver and receiver become one.
 Giving without attachment to ego or outcome connects us with the whole of humanity and connects us with our highest values.

 It takes generosity to discover the whole through others.
 If you realize you are only a violin, you can open yourself up to the world by playing your role in the concert. – Jacques Yves Cousteau